ngbalk/jbpm-service-orchestration/README.md

 * persistence.xml
 * kie-deployment-descriptor.xml

 1) Add your serializable classes to persistence.xml.
-In this case we are using MappedVariable to correlate a variable to a process instance id, so we have to include a few more classes.  (notice how DataWrapper extends VariableEntity)
+In this case we are using MappedVariable to correlate a variable to a process instance id, so we have to include a few more classes.
 ```
 <class>org.drools.persistence.jpa.marshaller.MappedVariable</class>
 <class>org.drools.persistence.jpa.marshaller.VariableEntity</class>
-<class>org.rhc.workflow.models.DataWrapper</class>
+<class>org.rhc.workflow.models.IncidentData</class>
+<class>org.rhc.workflow.models.PaymentData</class>
 ```

 2) Add the following to persistence.xml